emaulandi/emaulandi.github.io/inspiration-en.md

 lang: en
 ---

-To be inspired from others methods and perspective is what makes us growth.
+To be inspired from others' methods and perspective is what makes us grow.
 In particular, those 3 individuals & collective challenge me everyday and push me to explore further the large data visualization field 😍

 {% assign inspiration=site.inspiration | where:"lang", page.lang %}